 non-MSFWs; or

-MSFWs who have not been previously contacted through outreach activities but are seeking workforce services through a workforce solutions office.
+MSFWs who independently seek services at a Workforce Solutions Office without having first been contacted through outreach activities.

+Note: If MSFW outreach staff previously contacted an individual in the field and referred them to a Workforce Solutions Office, Workforce Solutions Office staff are responsible for serving that individual from that point forward.

 Serving MSFWs in the Workforce Solutions Office

 MSFWs require ongoing assistance and support within the Workforce Solutions Office to fully access services.
-Boards and ES Supervisory staff must ensure that services provided by Workforce Solutions Office staff are delivered fairly and without discrimination.
-Boards and ES Supervisory staff must ensure Workforce Solutions Office staff offers the full range of career and supportive services, benefits and protections, and job and training referral services as those provided to non-MSFWs.
+Boards must ensure that services provided by Workforce Solutions Office staff are delivered fairly and without discrimination.
+Boards must ensure Workforce Solutions Office staff offers the full range of career and supportive services, benefits and protections, and job and training referral services as those provided to non-MSFWs.

 Workforce Solutions Office staff at each Workforce Solutions Office must customize the provision of services to accommodate the individual preferences, needs, and skills of MSFWs, as well as the availability of job training opportunities, ensuring that MSFWs can reasonably receive services.
 Therefore, Workforce Solutions Office staff must be prepared to:

 assist MSFW job seekers in finding employment, including promoting their familiarity with TWC’s labor exchange system, WorkInTexas.com.
 Workforce Solutions Office staff must ensure that job order information is prominently displayed and available to MSFWs through every feasible method at each Workforce Solutions Office.
 Such information must, at minimum, be made available through the state’s electronic labor exchange system—WorkInTexas.com—and through the Workforce Solutions Office.
-Boards ES Supervisory staff must ensure Workforce Solutions Office staff at each Workforce Solutions Office assist MSFWs in accessing job order information easily and efficiently;
+Boards must ensure Workforce Solutions Office staff at each Workforce Solutions Office assist MSFWs in accessing job order information easily and efficiently;

 assist employers in filling jobs;